• Skip to primary navigation

 • Why we love this recipe

-• What is a berry compote?
+• What is a compote

 • Ingredients

-• How to Make Berry Compote
+• How to make Berry Compote

 • Recipe FAQs